 How to Obtain Contempt of Court in Your Case

 Contempt is available for violation of any kind of order in your case (whether it is temporary or final), which can include the production of specific documents or items, property division, child custody, child support, spousal support, payment of things such as household bills, health insurance, or life insurance, and occupancy of the home.

-If your spouse fails to comply with a court order, document everything that happens.
-Your attorney can file a motion asking the court to hold your spouse in contempt of court.
-Your attorney will provide evidence of the violation of the order and the harm it has caused you.
-There are very strict filing requirements involved with paperwork your attorney must file in order for your spouse to be held in contempt of court.
-It is up to the judge to decide what to do if the order has been violated.
-A court can also decide to hold someone in contempt on its own, without a motion from the other side.
+Your attorney will provide evidence of the order violation and the harm it has caused you.
+There are very strict filing requirements regarding the paperwork your attorney must file in order for your spouse to be held in contempt of court.

 - Civil contempt of court is found when the order’s violation has harmed the other party’s rights.